 The HomePop Velvet Swoop combines straight and curved lines in hallmark transitional style.
 The clean take on a traditional look make this piece decorative without distracting.
 The velvet upholstery is visually quiet from afar yet engaging up close.
 Assembly is straightforward once you can find and remove the legs from the underside of the chair.
 The velvet matches the retro inclination of the chair, and the stitching is clean.
 The legs feel sturdy in their placement but may need retightening over time.
 The cushion is very soft and complements the soft upholstery.

 Many chairs we tested were a touch smaller than anticipated.
 The HomePop Velvet reinforced this trend and was generally just a little smaller than expected.
-This makes it great for tight spaces and could be a perfect choice for an entryway or doubled up in a medium-size living room.
+This makes it great for tight spaces and could be a perfect choice for an entryway or doubled up in a medium-sized living room.
 The seat is very narrow at 18" and should be noted if you prefer a wider seat.
-Additionally, the seat cushion is soft but bottoms out to a harder bottom.
+Additionally, the seat cushion is soft but bottoms out to a more rigid bottom.
 We would have been much more excited with the HomePop had the seat cushion been developed with a dual-density foam or better spring system.
 That being said, for occasional seating and simple, elegant style, the HomePop is an excellent transitional pick.

 The Art Leon Mid-Century Modern Swivel crosses the boundary between accent chair and desk chair with grace.
-For tight spaces, the swivel function is a wonderful addition to this tasteful piece.
-The four-legged real wood base connects to a metal swivel mechanism that is fluid and stable; just enough padding in the seat bottom kept our testers comfortable without sinking into an overfilled cushion.
-The distressed suede finish looks excellent and hid everyday wear with ease.
+For tight spaces, the swivel function is a wonderful addition to this elegant piece.
+The four-legged natural wood base connects to a metal swivel mechanism that is fluid and stable; just enough padding in the seat bottom kept our testers comfortable without sinking into an overfilled cushion.
+The distressed suede finish looks excellent and hides everyday wear with ease.
 The height of the seat cushion accommodates use as an office chair quite well.
 At 18.5 inches, it was one of the higher seats we tested.
 It was also one of the narrower seats at 16 inches, but with flared armrests in a barrel design that subtly widen.
 The same low armrests fit neatly under most standard desk heights.

-The Sauder Boulevard Lounge is perhaps the most quintessential accent chair we tested.
+The Sauder Boulevard Lounge is the quintessential accent chair.
 Simple and striking, it makes a statement without physically overwhelming a space.
 It's light to move around and will likely add exciting contrast to most homes.
 The materials used are well-chosen and achieve their full potential.
 The faux leather fooled our testers and appeared to be quite durable for everyday use.
 The black metal powder-coated frame is clean and highlights the seat and back nicely.
 As a style pop, the Sauder in real-life matches its online photos accurately.
 Café and lounge are in the description for the chair, and we felt that those terms were very accurate to its vibe.

 With dark wood and denim textile, the JIASTING Mid-Century looks exactly as expected for a mid-century accent piece.
 With the widest seat of the chairs we tested (24 inches), the JIASTING could accommodate our smaller testers sitting cross-legged.
 The armrests are wide and flat and stable enough to rest a mug or glass.
 The round wood framing is friendly and stable.
 The fabric is a soft denim-like textile that is quite comfortable for an extended session curled up with a book.
 The bottom cushion has a spring and foam support that was decently comfortable but has a few hard spots on the perimeter of the seat.

 From afar, it looks like high-quality materials, but up close it was not the most luxurious chair we tested.
 The finish on the wood looked spray applicated and is not as even as a laminate or stain.
 Running a hand over the wood reveals a subtle raised grain that wasn't perfectly smooth.
 These are small details certainly, but a sign of the haste with which this chair was made.
-Many people will be quite satisfied with the look of the wood but those closely inspecting it may be frustrated by the quality.
+Many people will be quite satisfied with the look of the wood, but those closely inspecting it may be frustrated by the quality.
 The rubber screw caps are flimsy and don't conform to the curvature of the wooden legs, making them stand out a bit.
 The backrest is at a very steep angle, and a small lumbar support pillow may make the chair more comfortable.

 Why You Should Trust Us